 Overthinking.
 It’s the thing that keeps you distracted during the day or up at night.
 It’s the should dos, the what ifs, the could have been.
-It’s hard and it’s complicated when you’re an overthinker.
+It’s hard and complicated when you’re an overthinker.
 The first thing is, don’t give yourself a hard time if you’re prone to overthinking or worrying.
-It’s a matter of understanding what overthinking is, reframing it and moving forward to achieving your goals.
-Here are some tools to help you move forward and start making your plans a reality.
+Here we share some of the reasons for overthinking, and ways to reframe it and move forward in achieving your goals.

 Firstly, what’s behind overthinking?